 - After the initial 45 days, taxpayers have 135 days to complete the sale of the identified property and close out the reverse 1031 exchange with the purchase of the replacement property

 The construction exchange allows taxpayers to make improvements on the replacement property by using the exchange equity.
 To put this into layman’s terms, the taxpayer can use their tax-deferred dollars to enhance the replacement property while it is placed in the hands of a qualified intermediary for the remainder of the 180 days.

 It is important to note that the taxpayer must also meet three requirements if they want to defer all of the gain (from the sale of the relinquished property) and instead use it as part of the construction or improvement exchange.

-The entire exchange equity must be spent on completed improvements or as down payment by the 180th day.
+- The entire exchange equity must be spent on completed improvements or as a down payment by the 180th day.